Legislative Update: Mac Haddow, Senior Fellow on Public Policy (10/2/19)

 The Big PhRMA companies are funding anti-kratom attacks on popular websites like WebMD where millions of people go to get advice on dietary supplements and drugs that can improve and manage their health.
 There is a huge anti-kratom effort launched by medication assisted opioid treatment facilities who would lose significant revenue if the FDA were to lift the import alert and allow kratom products to go mainstream.

 And I pointed out that even Councilman Kanitra, who runs a lobbying firm in Washington D.C., represents a client that markets a medication management product that helps patients monitor their drug intake, including opioids.
-If there are fewer people taking opioids because their pain is well-managed with kratom, then limiting or banning kratom makes business sense for any who profit from wide circulation of opioid products.
+If there are fewer people taking opioids because their nervousness is well-managed with kratom, then limiting or banning kratom makes business sense for any who profit from wide circulation of opioid products.
 Setting aside the potential actual or perceived conflict-of-interest on that representation, the financial interest of any group that relies on the continued and widespread use of opioids is obvious.
 While Councilman Kanitra did not even see the potential conflict with his own client, there can be no question that the opponents of kratom have the resources and capabilities to make their case.

 This strange and arguably legally questionable parliamentary maneuver by Councilman Kanitra sets the stage for another attempt to vote again on the proposed sale of kratom ban.
 It certainly was a weird outcome.